willstepp/writings/hunger/hunger.md

 The three elder huntsmen came over to congratulate Mika and Tye.

 You have made us proud today, Mika and Tye.
-One day you will lead us all.
-This is true!
+One day you will lead our tribe.
+This we know.

 Then they told everyone to make sure to get rest because since they had met quota the following morning they would be returning to the village for a few days rest.
 That night the exhausted hunters slept well and dreamed not about the hunt but about home and being reunited with their loved ones.